 Solitude and togetherness with others are two of the main variables that our lives need to fluctuate between.
-Many people undervalue the solitary side of the spectrum and experience it as a privation and hardship.
-We are social mammals and research by Seligman and others has shown that people universally report being happier when other people are around.
-In solitude, many people become more subject to psychic entropy -- a chaotic state of negative thought loops and emotions.
-Most psychopathology -- eating disorder behavior, for example, happens in solitude which is also where people contemplate suicide, etc. Even people who say they prefer solitude report being happier when in the company of others.
+Many people undervalue the solitary side of the spectrum and experience it as a deprivation and hardship.
+We are social mammals, and research by Seligman and others has shown that people universally report being happier when other people are around.
+In solitude, many people become more subject to psychic entropy — a chaotic state of negative thought loops and emotions.
+Most psychopathology — eating disorder behavior, for example, happens in solitude which is also where people contemplate suicide, etc. Even people who say they prefer solitude report being happier when in the company of others.
 But what makes us happier in the short run is not always what we need for our development or to do our most important work.
-Sometimes I may bring my laptop to coffee shops and work on various tasks there.
+Sometimes, I bring my laptop to coffee shops and work on various tasks there.
 The presence of other people, even though I rarely relate to them, is a social stimulant.
 Like a cup of espresso, part of my brain lights up as I recognize different human types and overhear fragments of conversation.
-But like espresso, this stimulation can also be an unproductive addiction, and the focus on my work may be lessened by the presence of distractions, caffeinated bursts of social chatter, cell phones and a whole mosaic of irrelevant perceptions.
-In solitude I am more powerful, more of my inner resources are available to focus on what I need them to focus on rather than the inevitable fragmentation of energy spent reacting to whatever happens to be occurring in the common space.
-It is in solitude that we concentrate whatever is in our cauldron.
+But like espresso, this stimulation can also be an unproductive addiction.
+Focusing on my work may be lessened by the presence of distractions, caffeinated bursts of social chatter, cell phones, and a whole mosaic of irrelevant perceptions.
+In solitude, I am more powerful.
+More of my inner resources are available to focus on what I need them to focus on rather than the inevitable fragmentation of energy spent reacting to whatever happens in the common space.
+In solitude, we can best concentrate on whatever is in our cauldron.
 Individuality is largely the product of solitude.
-Solitude is where most of the high-level creativity happens, the breakthroughs, the life-changing realizations, and yes, the dark nights of the soul, which are so necessary for our spiritual development.
+Solitude is where most of the high-level creativity happens, the breakthroughs, the life-changing realizations, and yes, the dark nights of the soul, which are necessary for our spiritual development.
 As Jung says,